 - Preheat oven to 375

 - Grease a 2-quart casserole dish with nonstick cooking spray.

-- Bake for 30-35 minutes or until heated through.
+- Bake for 30-35 minutes uncovered or until the dish is heated through.